 As a contemporary romance novelist, I know all about the importance of a first kiss.
-Below you can see a snippet from the novel I’m querying, Twist of Fate, featuring Brooklyn and Trevor‘s first kiss.
+Below you can see a snippet from the novel I’m querying, Sweet Redemption, featuring Brooklyn and Trevor‘s first kiss.
 In honour of locking lips and getting up close and personal, I’m also sharing my safe and effective homemade toothpaste recipe.

 Why on earth would you want to make homemade toothpaste and why isn’t your current store bought brand safe?
 Well, most commercial toothpastes contain glycerol or propylene glycol, which are also used in antifreeze.